 Despite attacking his house, Thugs also threatened his relatives again at his uncle’s mansion house and trashed a £26,000 SUV that Mane bought for him.

 A source said: “They turned their fury on the car and completely trashed it”.
-It didn’t long before soldiers and policemen started giving Mane’s family a full 24 hour protection.
+It didn’t long before soldiers and policemen started giving Mane’s family full 24-hour protection.

-They share both happy and sad moment together.
+They both shared happy and sad moments together.
 According to Mane, “In my head, I knew I was coming to a team that wanted me, to a manager who knew me well and has taken me like his son”.

 That remarkably speedy treble eclipsed the record of four minutes, 33 seconds held by Reds legend Robbie Fowler.

-The sole reason is because of his frequent late arrival to training ground and even on match days while he was at Southampton.
-Its what many have referred to as “African Time”.
-This was the reason for the rift with Ronald Koeman.
-This behavior stopped since he joined Liverpool.
+The sole reason is because of his frequent late arrival to the training ground and even on match days while he was at Southampton.

-Sadio Mane is a devout Muslim.
-He has mentioned that he comes from a religious family in Senegal and so he has been asked how often they went to church when he was a child.
+Mane, like Aliou Cisse, is a devout Muslim.
+He mentioned that he comes from a religious family in Senegal, and so he has been asked how often they went to church when he was a child.
 ‘I am Muslim,’ he says, still laughing, ‘I don’t go to church.’

 Mane, who has an apartment in Liverpool’s city centre and no longer needs a GPS to direct him to the homes of his two best friends.